Warning notification:Warning

 • drinking plenty of water - try to have 10 glasses of water a day, about 2.3 litres

-• eating foods that are high in fibre every day - vegetables, wholegrain breads, porridge, fruit, dried fruits, vegetables, beans and lentils
+• eating foods that are high in fibre every day - such as vegetables, wholegrain breads, porridge, fruit, dried fruits, vegetables, beans and lentils

 • staying active - try walking, swimming, pregnancy yoga or pilates

-• going to the toilet when you first feel the urge to have a bowel motion (do a poo) - give yourself plenty of time and take some deep breaths to help relax the pelvic floor
+• going to the toilet when you first feel the urge to poo - give yourself plenty of time and take some deep breaths to help relax the pelvic floor

 Only take iron supplements if your GP or midwife has said you need them.